roughiz/scautofire/Readme.md

 # Scanner and discovery

-The script makes a discovery scan of network, scan all ips and create a note about it.
+The tool makes a discovery scan of network, scan all ips and create a note about it.

 # Create a keepnote report